comodopines/practice-git/Exercises.md

 </p>
 </details>

-- How can I check what is the object type, size and content as stated in above question, which is being used to generate the hash?
+> Q. How can I check what is the object type, size and content as stated in above question, which is being used to generate the hash?
 <details><summary>Ans.</summary>
 <p>